Frequently Asked Questions

 MEd students take EDPD 701 Capstone Project: Master of Education as their final course, which brings together the sum of the MEd Core and area of emphasis coursework.
 Students select and develop a project proposal (choice of a Curriculum Project, Research Project, or Action Research Project), which is reviewed and approved by the student's Advisor and Capstone Committee.
 Students will present their Projects to the Committee at the end of the course.

 May I enroll in more than one Graduate Certificate at a time?

 We advise students to enroll in one Certificate at a time, complete the requirements for that Certificate, and of course encourage interested students to pursue additional Certificates, an MEd, or coursework that build on knowledge/skills for the classroom.

 How much does this program cost?

-The cost per credit for all courses in the MEd or graduate certificate programs is $630 for the 2013-2014 academic year (June 2013 – June 2014).
+The cost per credit for all matriculated courses is $630 for the 2016-17 academic year.

 Is financial aid available?